Constellation: An Exelon Company Constellation: An Exelon Company skip to main content

 Am I eligible for a roof tax deduction?

-• This must be for your primary residence (you live here most of the time).
+- This must have been for your primary residence (you lived here most of the time).

-• This must not be for a new home or a rental.
+- This must not have been for a new home or a rental.

-• The roofs that are eligible are reflective asphalt or metal.
+- The roofs that were eligible are reflective asphalt or metal.

 How do I apply for a roof tax credit?

-1. Make sure you’ve saved a copy of the roof Manufacturer’s Certification Statement for your records, but you do not need to file this with your tax return.
+- Make sure you’ve saved a copy of the roof Manufacturer’s Certification Statement for your records, but you do not need to include this with your tax return.
 More details here.

-How much can I claim for a new roof on my tax return?
+How much can I claim for a new roof on my refiled tax return?

 You can deduct up to 10% of the cost (not including installation costs), up to $500.